jaswanthyerapothina/test-1/README.md

     1. It should show the total of the numbers entered

- 1. The use should be able to switch between the screen at any time.
+ 1. The user should be able to switch between the screen at any time.

 ---

 ### Note

 Try to integrate the following when completing this task as necessary:

  1. React
  1. React Router
  1. HTML/CSS
  1. Redux
-    1. Jest/Mocha/Chai/Enzyme.
+ 1. Jest/Mocha/Chai/Enzyme

 This repository can run React out of the box.
 Feel free to change the things to fit your needs.